sjbiaga/kittens/expr-CoflatMap/README.md

 eval(kittensExprCoflatMap.coflatten(Inv(Mul(One, Add(Val(1), Zero))))) // compile error
 ```

-It is impossible to give a typeclass instance of the `FlatMap` typeclass for `Expr` because there is no way to implement
+To give a typeclass instance of the `FlatMap` typeclass for `Expr`,
+see [Lesson 06 - Exercise 06.6](https://github.com/sjbiaga/kittens/blob/main/eval-2-expr-tree/README.md) for an implementation
-`flatten`.
+of `flatten`.

 Exercise 03.1 - Part 2
 ----------------------